eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 6. Otherwise (if `Index` was not equal to `-1`), the element was found.
 Output the value `Index` in this case.

 ## TASK 1.2
-Consider the difference between algorithms that search for a single or multiple instance of the value.
+> Consider the difference between algorithms that search for a single or multiple instance of the value.

-### Solution
 To search for multiple values, we can consider an array `Indices : ARRAY[1:n] OF INTEGER`, initialized to contain `-1`s, instead of the `Index` value.
 The program can then record the indices of matches in the array instead of a single value.
 We can then use a `REPEAT UNTIL` loop to traverse `Indices` and output the indices of matches until it reaches a value if `-1`.

 ## TASK 1.3
-Extend the algorithm from Task 1.1 to output the corresponding values from the other arrays.
+> Extend the algorithm from Task 1.1 to output the corresponding values from the other arrays.

-## Solution
 Extension is recorded in the pseuducode file.
 We will assume that the following arrays pre-populated.

 | Identifier | Data type | Purpose |